 - Hormone therapy is a type of treatment used to block or eliminate hormones from the body to slow or prevent the growth of certain types of cancer cells.

-- Hormone therapy fights various forms of cancer because the growth of those cancers can be caused, or heightened, by the body’s existing hormones.
+- Hormone therapy fights various forms of cancer because the growth of those cancers can be caused or heightened by the body’s existing hormones.

 What is hormone therapy for cancer?

-Hormone therapy is most often used as a secondary, or adjuvant, therapy to help reduce the risk of the cancer coming back after surgery.
+This type of therapy is most often used as a secondary, or adjuvant, therapy to help reduce the risk of the cancer coming back after surgery.
 It can also be used to decrease the size of a tumor before radiation or surgery, in which case it is called a neo-adjuvant therapy.
 It can also be used to treat cancer that has spread.

 Hormone therapy does not work for all types of cancer.
-Doctors use hormone therapy for people with cancers that are hormone sensitive or hormone dependent.
+Doctors use this therapy for people with cancers that are hormone sensitive or hormone dependent.
 This generally means the cells in which the cancer appears are hormone sensitive even before cancer.